Tymal Mills: International career

-On 5 July 2016, Mills made his Twenty20 International (T20I) debut for England against Sri Lanka, taking figures of 0-22 as England won by eight wickets.
+On 5 July 2016, Mills made his T20I debut for England against Sri Lanka, taking figures of 0–22 as England won by eight wickets.

 Mills was selected for the T20I series against India in January 2017.
 He took 1–27 in the first game as England recorded a seven-wicket victory.
-In the second match, he took figures of 1-36 as India made 144/8, which proved to be a winning score for India.
+In the second match, he took figures of 1–36 as India made 144/8, which proved to be a winning score for India.
 In the final match of the series, he took figures of 1-31 and was then dismissed for a duck as England lost by 75 runs.

 In September 2021, Mills was named in England's squad for the 2021 ICC Men's T20 World Cup.
 Mills made his international comeback for England after 5 years in their first match of the World Cup against West Indies and took 2-17 from his 4 overs.

 Personal life

 Mills was diagnosed with a congenital back condition in 2015.
 He spent three months of the winter of 2020/21 recovering from a stress fracture and had to wear a back brace.

+In 2025, Mills became the first known professional cricketer to set up a creator account on OnlyFans.